- FIN-CLARIAH Research Infrastructure

 Sampo-UI

-For more information about the "Sampo" model and how Sampo-UI has been applied in semantic portals see the Sampo portals homepage.More information is also available on the publications below as well as on the GitHub repository.
+For more information about the "Sampo" model and how Sampo-UI has been applied in semantic portals see the Sampo portals homepage.Open Software Available

 Sampo-UI is available on GitHub: https://github.com/SemanticComputing/sampo-ui.